Polygons inscribed in Jordan curves with prescribed edge ratios: Introduction

-On the other hand, many interesting results were established about triangles inscribed in curves.
-This is in some sense a bit easier to deal with than the cases of squares, since the number of points to grapple with is only three.
-In fact, Meyerson~\cite{Meyerson-1980} and Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981} proved the existence of triangles inscribed in a simple closed curve and similar to any given triangle.
-Afterwards, Nielsen~\cite{Nielsen-1992} extended this result considerably by showing that the set of vertices of such triangles is dense in the given simple closed curve.
+On the other hand, many interesting results were established on triangles inscribed in given Jordan curves.
+This is a bit easier to deal with than the cases of quadrilaterals, since the number of points to grapple with is only three.
+In fact, Meyerson~\cite{Meyerson-1980} and Kronheimer-Kronheimer~\cite{Kronheimer-Kronheimer-1981} proved the existence of triangles inscribed in any simple closed curve and similar to any given triangle.
+Moreover, Nielsen~\cite{Nielsen-1992} extended this result considerably by showing that the set of vertices of such triangles is dense in the given curve.

-The above researches were devoted to finding desired triangles and quadrilaterals up to similarities.
+The above research was devoted to finding desired triangles and quadrilaterals up to similarities.
 For polygons with more than four edges, analogous results may not hold because the solution system is over-determined.
-For example, it is easy to show an ellipse do not inscribe any cyclic $n$-gon with $n\geq5$.
+For instance, it is easy to show an ellipse does not inscribe any cyclic $n$-gon with $n\geq5$.

 A natural problem is to relax the requirement of polygon's angles.
-Precisely, one asks the following question: \emph{Does every Jordan curve have an inscribed polygon with any prescribed edge ratio? }When it is a circle, the problem was solved by the following theorem due to Penner~\cite{Penner-1987}.
-Relevant results also appeared in the works of Pinelis\cite{Pinelis-2005}, Schlenker~\cite{Schlenker-2007} and Kou\v{r}imsk\'{a}-Skuppin-Springborn~\cite{Kour-Sku-Springborn-2016}.
-Let $|A_iA_j|$ denote the Euclidean length of the line segment that connects $A_i$ and $A_j$.
+Precisely, one asks the following question: \emph{Does every simple closed curve have an inscribed polygon with any prescribed edge ratio? }When it is a circle, the problem was solved by the following theorem due to Penner~\cite{Penner-1987}.
+Mention that relevant results also appeared in works of Pinelis~\cite{Pinelis-2005}, Schlenker~\cite{Schlenker-2007} and Kou\v{r}imsk\'{a}-Skuppin-Springborn~\cite{Kour-Sku-Springborn-2016}.
+Let $|A_iA_j|$ be the Euclidean length of the line segment that connects $A_i$ and $A_j$.